Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Premiums track exposure: industry, size, payroll, and revenue.
+• Premiums generally track exposure: industry, size, payroll, and revenue.

-• Your claims history follows you and moves the price.
+• Your claims history follows you and can move the price.

 • Some cost drivers you control, and some you do not.